ajktown/docs/dev_api/domains/swing-group.md

 What kind of ground condition is it?
 Are you using? basic matts?
 What about the number of lane that youa re using in range?
 I mean why not record it even tho they won't affect so much!
 How much are you doing the swing? of course your full shot and 3/4 shot will be different.

+- your toe angle?
+- your grip angle?

 Are you swinging on green? (putterin?)